YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 ydbinstall Script
 ---------------------

-ydbinstall is a stand-alone YottaDB installation script that installs YottaDB using reasonable defaults. ydbinstall is a part of the YottaDB binary distribution and you can use it to install YottaDB from the temporary directory in which you unpack the YottaDB distribution.
+`ydbinstall.sh <https://download.yottadb.com/ydbinstall.sh>`_ is a stand-alone YottaDB installation script that installs YottaDB using reasonable defaults.
+It deduces the distribution from :code:`/etc/os-release` and downloads the appropriate binary distribution.
+For selected derivatives of Supported distributions (e.g., `Rocky Linux <https://rockylinux.org/>`_ as a derivative of `Red Hat Enterprise Linux <https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux>`_), it downloads the YottaDB binary distribution of the Supported distribution.
+The derivative distributions are Supportable, not Supported. :code:`ydbinstall.sh` then invokes the :code:`ydbinstall` in the unpacked distribution, passing to it command line switches as discussed below.

+:code:`ydbinstall` in each YottaDB binary distribution installs YottaDB from the temporary directory in which the distribution is unpacked.
 It allows considerable customization using the following command line switches:

 +---------------------------------------------------------+----+------------------------------------------------------------------------------------------------------------------------+
 | Command Line Switches                                   | \* | Description                                                                                                            |